In-group favoritism: Self-identity and social identity

 Because people have self-concepts that are derived from a role they define for themselves within the context of a group, when staying within their roles, intergroup similarities are accentuated while intergroup differences are diminished.
 In an attempt to assimilate oneself according to the tendencies of a group, often people reconfigure their intragroup representations or identities.
-Certain prototypes form about these groups that reaffirm rules that members of the group are encouraged to follow.
-Shared information and views are discussed more often than novel and unshared information within a group, therefore a norm is established where the majority views are perpetuated and others silenced.
-This norm is fluid and changing according to different contexts, but those within the group who want to keep up with the majority views in all matters have to keep an active role in affirming the views of the in-group in contest to out-groups.
+Certain prototypes form about these groups that reaffirm the rules that members of the group are encouraged to follow.
+Shared information and views are discussed more often than novel and unshared information within a group, a norm is established where the majority's views are perpetuated and others silenced.
+This norm is fluid and changing according to different contexts, but those within the group who want to keep up with the majority views in all matters have to keep an active role in affirming the views of the in-group in contrast to out-groups.